What to Expect

 We generally serve communion on the first Sunday of the month.
 Anyone who has received Jesus Christ as their personal Savior and is walking in fellowship with God may participate regardless of church affiliation.

 Will I be asked to give money to the church?

 You will never be pressed or obligated in any way to give financially at Highland.
-However, we do believe that an important aspect of following the Lord is consistent and growing “stewardship” of resources (time, gifts, finances, etc.).
-Therefore, during each worship service we take an offering for the ongoing work of God in our church and beyond.
-On occasion, we will make additional opportunities for financial giving available for special causes/needs.
+However, we believe that an important aspect of following the Lord is consistent and growing “stewardship” of resources (time, gifts, finances, etc.).
+Therefore, during each worship service we provide an opportunity for individuals to give an offering for the ongoing work of God through our church.
+On occasion, we make additional opportunities for financial giving available for special causes/needs.